wix/Detox/docs/Introduction.Android.md

 As per _making_ the APK available - for that, we have no really good solution, for the time being (but it's in the works).
 A few options might be:

 a.
-In a custom script, have it predownloaded from Bintray directly, as suggest in the Test Butler guide.
+In a custom script, have it predownloaded from Maven directly, as suggested in the Test Butler guide.
 For example (on a Mac / Linux):

 ```sh
 curl -f -o ./temp/test-butler-app.apk https://repo1.maven.org/maven2/com/linkedin/testbutler/test-butler-app/2.2.1/test-butler-app-2.2.1.apk